khkwon01/khkwon01.github.io/heatwave/create-compute/create-compute.md

     ![connect signin](./images/connect-first-signin.png "connect signin ")

-## Task 4: Install MySQL Shell on the Compute Instance
+## 작업 4: Compute Instance에 MySQL Shell 설치

 1. You will need a MySQL client tool to connect to your new MySQL DB System from your client machine.